Electric Vehicle Maintenance Tips: How to Beat the Summer Heat in Your EV in St. Petersburg, FL

 1. Limit Air Condition Use

-During the hot weather, keeping your electric vehicle cool should be your top priority.
-However, since it can also drain your battery fast, be mindful of how long you run the air conditioning.
-If you cannot use it on a fan setting, keep your air conditioning at a reasonable temperature at all times.
+During hot weather, keeping your electric vehicle cool should be a priority, but your air conditioning system is one of the biggest power users.
+Be mindful of how long and how hard you run it.
+If you cannot use a simple fan setting, keep your air conditioning at a reasonable temperature instead of setting it to the lowest possible number.

 2. Always Precondition

-Preconditioning is one of the simplest and most important things you can do to maintain your electric vehicle in good condition.
-You can cool off your electric vehicle in order to reach the right temperature for you before taking off.
-You can also use sun shades or tint your windows to keep the car from heating.
+Preconditioning is one of the simplest and most important things you can do to keep your EV in good condition during summer.
+Use your vehicle’s app or on board settings to cool the cabin to a comfortable temperature before you drive.
+You can also use sun shades or tint your windows to reduce heat buildup.

 3. Ease Up on the Accelerator and Brakes